 - A policy can have multiple escalation notifications.

-- When a level 2 escalation is added to notify users, level 1 and level 2 users receive repeated notification according to the repeat notification frequency.
+- When a level 2 escalation is added to notify users, level 1 and level 2 users receive repeated notifications according to the repeat notification frequency.

 Escalate as incident

-You cannot escalate an alert that displays an OK state as Incident.
+You cannot escalate an alert that displays an OK state as an incident.